icub-tech-iit/documentation/docs/icub_operating_systems/startup-procedure.md

 1. if you want to provide _internet access_ to the setup, you have to connect a network cable to the Ethernet port marked as **EXT** (_external_) on the `icub-server`
 2. connect the Ethernet port marked as **INT** (_internal_) on the `icub-server` to an Ethernet port on the `icub-switch` with an ethernet cable
-3. connect an Ethernet port on the `icub-wifi` (**do not** use the port marked as `INTERNET`) to an Ethernet port on the `icub-switch` with an Ethernet cable
+3. connect an Ethernet port on the `icub-wifi` (**do not** use any port marked as `INTERNET` or `WAN`) to an Ethernet port on the `icub-switch` with an Ethernet cable
 4. connect the Ethernet port on the back of the robot to an Ethernet port on the `icub-switch` with an Ethernet cable
 5. connect Ethernet ports on the remaining PCs of the setup to Ethernet ports on the `icub-switch` with Ethernet cables

 # iCub setup startup procedure

-The iCub setup relies on several different network protocols and services, so **it's mandatory to startup the machines with the correct sequence** to allow all machines and services to operate correcly, _if you do not follow it you can face problems and unexpected behaviours_.
+The iCub setup relies on several different network protocols and services, so **it's mandatory to startup the machines with the correct sequence** to allow the setup to operate correcly, _if you do not follow it you can face problems or unexpected behaviours_.

 ## Startup sequence